Some of the numbers presented in this website may not be the most recent available

 A number of mountain ranges cross the peninsula separated by deep and narrow valleys.
 The mountains have elevations of 2,000m or more with the highest being the volcanic Paektu Mountain at 2,744m.
 Forest covers over 70% of the country on steep slopes with the coastal plain widest in the west along Korea Bay.

 The closed nature of the country, limited data and persistent economic sanctions present major drawbacks to exploration.
-There may be potentially prospective areas, particularly adjacent to the Bohai basin, but the lack of success in other neighbouring areas with less restrictive practices (in South Korea and Japan), leads Globalshift not to forecast any production from North Korea in the future.
+There may be potentially prospective areas, particularly adjacent to the Bohai basin, but the lack of success in other neighbouring areas with less restrictive practices (in South Korea and Japan), leads Globalshift not to forecast any production from North Korea.

 KOREA (NORTH)